Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 Natural Treatments for Hay Fever

-If your hay fever is quite bad your nervous system will be under great stress as you are continutelly on “high alert.”
+If your hay fever is quite bad your nervous system will be under great stress as you are continually on “high alert.”
 Deep and nourishing regular rest is important.
-Seeing a cranio sacral therapist can really help as well as doing regular yoga nidra practice.
-Have a look at the download section for a yoga nidra practice specifically created for hay fever sufferers.
+Seeing a cranio-sacral therapist, homeopath, Zero Balancing practitioner or naturopath can be a good support through the healing process.

 Yoga for the Nervous System